shockz-offsec/Scraping-Notion-Backup/README.md

 Can run on both Windows and Linux

 > !!
-At no time is the information (credentials, tokens) used in the script recompiled.!!
+At no time is the information (credentials, tokens) used in the script are recompiled.!!

 ## Requirements & Installation